microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

 There are five `type`s of objects in this menu:
 * `"type":"profile"`: This is a profile.
 Clicking on this entry will open a new tab, with that profile.
 The profile is identified with the `"profile"` parameter, which accepts either a profile `name` or GUID.
+The icon for this entry will be the profile's icon, and the text on the entry will be the profile's name.
 * `"type":"separator"`: This represents a XAML `MenuFlyoutSeparator`, enabling the user to visually space out entries.
 * `"type":"folder"`: This represents a nested menu of entries.